shijiew97/neural-g/README.md

 An R package for implementing neural-g, a neural network-based approach for g-modeling, or mixing density estimation in a latent variable model.

 ## Abstract
 Neural-g is a flexible neural network-based approach for estimating the mixing density in a latent variable model.
-Neural-g is capable of estimating a variety of densities, including atomic, smooth, flat, piecewise constant, and heavy-tailed densities.
+Neural-g is capable of estimating a variety of latent densities, including atomic, smooth, flat, piecewise constant, and heavy-tailed densities.
 Neural-g works well under default hyperparameters that do not require additional tuning.

 ## Installation
-To run the neural-g smoothly, there are several pre-requisites needed to be installed before the R package.
-The main functions `neural_g` and `neural_g2` ar written in `Python`, namely the __Pytorch__ library.
+To run the neural-g smoothly, there are several prerequisites that need to be installed before using the R package.
+The main functions `neural_g` and `neural_g2` are written in `Python`, namely the __Pytorch__ library.
 We strongly recommend using `CUDA` (GPU-Based tool) to train neural-g, which offers magnitudes of speedup over using `CPU`.
 - __Python__ 3.7 or above
 - __[Pytroch](https://pytorch.org/)__ 1.11.0 or above
 - __[NAVID CUDA](https://developer.nvidia.com/cuda-toolkit)__ 10.2 or above